-- Microbial enrichment

-- 2. Nucleic acid extraction
+- 1. Microbial enrichment - 2.
+Nucleic acid extraction

-- 3. Detection of virulence genes

-- 4. Detection of serogroup-associated genes - 5.
-Isolation from positive samples.
+- 3. Detection of virulence genes - 4.
+Detection of serogroup-associated genes in samples positive to point 3 - 5.
+Isolation from samples positive to points 3 and 4.

 A flow-diagram of the whole procedure is given in Annex A.